GDPR - your data

 Our commitment to you

 We make the following commitments about the data we keep about you and the way that we protect it.
 We will:

-- Keep the right information to provide services and fulfil our legal responsibilities to you
+- Keep information about you so that we can give you treatment and care; and to make sure we fulfil our legal responsibilities to you

-- Keep your records safe, secure and accurate
+- Keep your health records safe, secure and up to date

 - Only keep your information as long as necessary

 - Collect, store and use the information you provide to the data protection standards and the laws that govern data protection

 - Comply with the General Data Protection Regulation (GDPR), which requires that the way we manage your personal data is fair, lawful and transparent.

 Why we need your data

 If we don’t have up-to-date and accurate information about you, it may affect the quality of treatment and care that we are able to provide to you.